All Collections

 Deduction

-Public authorities (eg. Statens Innkrevingssentral) can order Gramo to make deduction of your Gramo money.
+Public authorities, for example Statens Innkrevingssentral, can order Gramo to make deduction of your Gramo money.
 The relevant authority must inform you of this in advance.

 Did this answer your question?